No evidence thus far that Russia behind German cyber attack: economy minister

 Germany on Wednesday said security officials were investigating an isolated attack on its government computer networks, but the incident had been brought under control.

-It did not confirm media reports that the foreign and defense ministries were affected by the attack.
+It did not confirm media reports that the foreign and defence ministries were affected by the attack.

 Reporting by Rene Wagner; Writing by Andrea Shalal; Editing by Michelle Martin